Neon Bank Review 2024: The Best Swiss Digital Bank

 Is Neon a Bank?

 Interestingly Neon is not a bank!
 Indeed, they do not have a banking license.
 However, they do not need one!
-An official bank, the Hypothekarbank Lenzburg, manages your accounts.
+An official bank, the Hypothekarbank Lenzburg (HBL), manages your accounts.

 The most significant advantage is that your money is fully insured according to Swiss laws, contrary to other digital banks.
 So, 100’000 CHF of your account will be protected by law!

-Moreover, this also means Neon can focus on what they do best: its mobile application and products.
-And the official bank can focus on what they do best: manage money!
+Moreover, this also means Neon can focus on its mobile application and products, and the custody bank can focus on managing money!

 So, there is no disadvantage to Neon not being a licensed bank.